Founder and Principal

 In addition to leading HSG, Harris is an Adjunct Professor in Georgetown University’s Master’s Program in Communications, Culture and Technology and at the University of California at Berkeley’s School of Information.
 She is a Senior Fellow at Georgetown University Law Center’s Institute for Technology, Law and Policy.

 From 2005 to 2014, Harris served as President /CEO of the Center for Democracy & Technology, a globally respected Internet freedom organization working to keep the Internet open, innovative and free.
 She led the organization through a period of extraordinary growth and transformation, launching highly regarded projects on health privacy, global Internet freedom and Internet architecture and establishing a presence in Brussels, London and San Francisco.
 Under her guidance, the organization played a leadership role in the seminal Internet policy debates of the past decade including global Internet governance, consumer privacy, intellectual property, free expression, surveillance and net neutrality.

 Prior to joining CDT, Ms. Harris was the Founder and President of the first woman led tech policy firm in Washington, Leslie Harris & Associates (LHA).
 Mission driven, LHA was committed to closing the digital divide, developing the democratic potential of the Internet, strengthening the voice of civil society and supporting innovation.

 Ms. Harris received her law degree cum laude from the Georgetown University Law Center and her BA at the University of North Carolina at Chapel Hill, where she graduated Phi Beta Kappa.
-She is a senior adjunct fellow at the University of Colorado’s Silicon Flatirons.
-She also serves on the Advisory Boards of the Center for Copyright Information and Ranking Digital Rights.
+She served as a Senior Adjunct fellow at the University of Colorado’s Silicon Flatirons from 2011-2016. and on the Center for Copyright Information and Ranking Digital Rights.